yalibian/CrowdSPIRE/docs/devlog.md

         !!!
 Test the collession between two nodes, when one is bigger...

+    * Interaction:
+        - Level of Visual Details:
+            resize of doc-rectangle: ("cursor", "nesw-resize"): like the brushing...

     * Interaction: Change the value of entities
         - Document movement: exploratory interaction